distri/text/text.coffee.md

       el = I.el

-We can't serialize DOM elements so we need to be sure to delete it.

-      delete I.el

 Here we create and configure the Ace text editor.

 TODO: Load these options from a preferences somewhere.